easydatawarehousing/ruby_measure_responsetime/README.md

 - Initialize Ruby version manager
 - CD to the test-application folder
-- Remove the `Gemfile.lock` file (save it first if you somehow need the existing version!)
+- Remove the `Gemfile.lock` file (save it first if you need to preserve the existing version!)
 - Switch to the specified Ruby version
 - Run `bundle install`
 - Run the application server process as a background task